-Portions of Appendix V have been have been previously published in a February 2010 CED magazine online article.
+Portions of this Appendix were previously published in a February 2010 CED magazine online article.
 An enhanced version of that article is included here with permission of the authors.

 Upstream Cable Echoes Come In Two Flavors

 Thomas H Williams, ARRIS Group Alberto Campos, CableLabs Bruce Currivan, Broadcom Charles Moore, Motorola